gpii-ops/gpii-infra/shared/charts/gpii-flushtokens/README.md

 ## Introduction

-This chart bootstraps a GPII Dataloader deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a deployment of GPII Flushtokesn on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites
   - Kubernetes 1.8+ with Beta APIs enabled